 Re-keying a certificate means to request a new certificate with the same certificate contents except for a new Public Key.
 This might occur, for instance, if the subscriber accidentally deletes the corresponding private key.
-Some device platforms, e.g. Apache, allow renewed use of the private key.
-If the Subscriber's other contact information and private key have not changed, DigiCert can use the same PKCS#10 CSR as was used for the previous certificate.
-Otherwise, a new PKCS#10 CSR must be submitted and a new certificate is issued, provided that the subscriber meets the application validation and issuance requirements detailed for new customers, or otherwise qualifies for certificate renewal, above, or certificate modification/re-issue, below.
+A new PKCS#10 CSR must be submitted and a new certificate is issued, provided that the subscriber meets the application validation and issuance requirements detailed for new customers, or otherwise qualifies for certificate renewal, above, or certificate modification/re-issue, below.
 Other aspects of certificate re-key (e.g., who may request re-key, notification of issuance, conduct constituting acceptance, and publication of the certificate) are the same as they are for initial certificate issuance.
-See Sections 3.3.1, 4.1, 4.2, 4.3 and 4.4.
+See Sections 4.1, 4.2, 4.3 and 4.4.